 Kelly McGarry’s 72ft Canyon Gap POV – Red Bull Rampage 2013

-Yes some of the videos we’ve seen above do at time seem foolhardy, and out there extreme, but this one blew me away.
+Yes, some of the videos we’ve seen above do at times seem foolhardy, and out there extreme, but this one blew me away.
 My hat goes off to anyone who would dare to do this.
-Even before he gets to the canyon jump- look at the narrowness of the ridge he crosses at the beginning, and the drop off on either side….
+Even before he gets to the canyon jump- look at the narrowness of the ridge he crosses at the beginning and the drop-off on either side….

 Look at that at 0.22.
 I love this guy.
 Just a guy, pushing his bike up a hill, just like I do.

 He’s riding a trail almost anyone with a pair of wheels could go down.
-The difference is he’s doing at some serious speeds.
+The difference is he’s doing it at some serious speeds.
 I mean, just look at him go.
-This video is proof you don’t need insanely dangerous or out there trails to do some truly exciting riding.
+This video is proof you don’t need insanely dangerous or out-there trails to do some truly exciting riding.

 Brandon Semenuk’s 1st place run – Red Bull Joyride 2014

-The man just seems so relaxed and in control of everything that at no point watching this video did I fear for his life.
+The man just seems so relaxed and in control of everything that at no point in watching this video did I fear for his life.
 It’s almost possible to forget the sheer incredible technical prowess he exhibits as he flips and twists his way around the course.
-Honestly you have to look again at the some of the heights this guy is doing round this course.
+Honestly, you have to look again at some of the heights this guy is doing around this course.

 This was the run that won Brandon Semenuk’s 1st place run.
-If you can get over the ridiculous skinny’s he’s wearing then this is the quintessential freestyle video.
+If you can get over the ridiculous skinnies he’s wearing then this is the quintessential freestyle video.